-Not all staff know how and when to share information with external organisations, and referrals are not always concerns and there is a culture of blame.
+Not all staff know how and when to share information with external organisations, and referrals are not always made when they should be.
+People may be at risk of culture of blame.
 When concerns are raised or things go wrong, the approach to reviewing and investigating the causes is insufficient or too slow.
 There is little evidence of learning from events or action taken to improve safety.